-The Crucifixion was a common type of punishment among heathen nations.
-It was regarded as the most horrible form of capital punishment, and to a Jew it would acquire greater horror from the curse (Deut.
-21:23).
+What happened at the crucifixion of Jesus was detailed in all four gospels.
+Crucifixion was a common type of punishment among heathen nations.
+It was regarded as the most horrible form of capital punishment, and to a Jew it would acquire greater horror from the curse (Deuteronomy 21:23).

 This punishment began by subjecting the sufferer to scourging.
 Pilate ordered that Jesus would be scourged for the purpose of producing pity to avoid a demand for further punishment (John 19:1).
 The beatings administered by Roman soldiers are well known to be very bloody, leaving lacerations all over the body.
 Romans designed their whips to cut the flesh from their victim’s bodies.

-The rapidity of our Lord’s death (19:33) was due to His previous sufferings and His great mental anguish.
+Shortly after the crucifixion of Jesus, we notice the rapidity of our Lord’s death (Luke 19:33) which was due to His previous sufferings and His great mental anguish.
 As Jesus bore the sins of humanity, He was separated from His Holy Father.
 And this separation caused Him the greatest pain which ruptured His heart, and hence the flowing of blood and water from the wound made by the soldier’s spear (John 19:34).

 Jesus uttered words of love, comfort, forgiveness and submission from the cross, including “Father, forgive them; for they know not what they do” (Luke 23:34).
 “Verily I say unto thee, To day shalt thou be with me in paradise” (23:43), as well as John 19:26, Matt.
 27:46, Mark 15:34, John 19:28, Luke 23:46, and John 19:30 “It is finished.”